-The Global Studies Honors Program provides qualified students with an opportunity for advanced research in a seminar atmosphere.
-Honors courses for students who have distinguished themselves are available at the sophomore, junior and senior level.
+The Global Studies Honors Program offers Honors courses for students who have distinguished themselves are available at the sophomore, junior and senior level.
 Junior and senior level honors courses carry full credit toward the focus area in the Global Studies major or, for non-majors, full elective credit.

-Admission to the honors program in Global Studies requires completion of GLS 2000 and a minimum grade-point average of 3.0 (a "B" average), both overall and in the major.
-In order to remain in the program, students must maintain at least a "B" average in honors work.
+Admission to the honors program in Global Studies requires completion of GLS 3000 and a minimum grade-point average of 3.0 (a "B" average), both overall and in the major.
+In order to remain in the program, students must receive a grade of B or better in all honors courses.
 Upon admission to the honors program, students will determine their focus area honors courses in consultation with the advisor.
 This will become part of their program of study.

-To graduate with "honors in Global Studies," a student must have a minimum grade-point average of 3.45, overall and in Global Studies, and must take nine semester hours of Global Studies honors credits with a "B" average or higher, including: GLS 4510 (Thesis/Project) with honors, and two honors courses that must count in the student's focus area.
+To graduate with "honors in Global Studies," a student must have a minimum grade-point average of 3.45, overall and in Global Studies, and must take nine semester hours of Global Studies honors credits with a "B" average or higher, including: GLS 4515 (Senior Honors Thesis) with honors, and two honors courses that must count in the student's focus area.
 These two courses can be appropriate honors courses from other departments and/or graduate level courses, if the student has the appropriate preparation.